 The Benefits of a Trailing Stop

-The most important part of any trading strategy is determining the specific style of risk management you plan on evoking.
 Before you actually enter a trade, you always need to have a firm idea of where you plan on exiting and admitting you are wrong.
 What is much harder to do is determining when you are right without leaving money on the table.
 This is where a trailing stop loss can come into play.

 Not every trading strategy is geared toward using a profit point that is a moving target.
 For example, if you plan on scalping the market, you cannot afford to risk removing a profit level, and hope the market continue to move your way.
 The same can be said for a mean verting strategy with a currency pair or index that trades in a relatively tight range.
 A trailing stop is best geared for a trend following strategy that uses momentum to capture a move.